Li Edelkoort is Teaming up with Eileen Fisher to Change How The World Uses Textiles

 The fashion industry is indeed a major polluter, with crops like cotton requiring vast quantities of water and chemicals to produce: one cotton shirt requires some 700 gallons of water.
 Textile mills globally produce one-fifth of industrial water pollution while the U.S. fails to recycle some 21 billion pounds of textiles every year.
 Now, in an Eileen Fisher exhibition she just curated for Milan Design Week, as well as an upcoming Parsons textiles MFA program that she founded, Edelkoort is beginning to forefront solutions to this challenge.

-The exhibition, titled Waste No More, is in collaboration with one of Edelkoort’s longtime clients, fashion brand Eileen Fisher.
+The exhibition, titled Waste No More, is in collaboration with one of Edelkoort’s longtime friends, Eileen Fisher, founder of her eponymous global fashion brand.
 Edelkoort recognized that Fisher shared a similar concern for textile sustainability and was already leading the charge in finding new eco-friendly solutions.
-Invited to visit the fashion brand’s Hudson Valley production plant last year, Edelkoort discovered that Fisher’s factory was using unsold or post-use clothing to produce new collage textiles (i.e. textiles whose fabric is patched together from multiple sources).
+Invited to visit the brand’s Hudson Valley production plant last year, Edelkoort discovered that Fisher’s factory was using clothing bought back from customers to produce new collage textiles (i.e. textiles whose fabric is re-sewn or felted from multiple sources) for use in homes and interiors.
 For Edelkoort, this process represented a new level of freedom and creativity.
 “When working with your products a second time, there are no limits as it’s already waste,” the trend forecaster tells Metropolis.
 “It also inspires producers to use better materials from the outset.”

 She convinced Fisher to showcase the new upcycled textile line, dubbed DesignWork, at this year’s Milan Design Week.
 Edelkoort hopes the exhibit, which she curated, serves as a catalyst for other brands to follow suit.